Cow Udders 101: How to Care for and Protect

 We have so much to be grateful for thanks to cows, including delicious milk!
 To keep your cows healthy and reduce the risk of milk contamination, it’s important to care for and protect your cow’s udders.
+Just like we have with corneal ulcers and lesions as well as pinkeye in cattle, we will share some of the best tips for taking care of your cow’s udders, including regular maintenance tips.

 A cow’s udders are one of the most important parts of their bodies.
 They produce milk and help feed their young.
 Therefore, it’s important to take care of them and make sure they are clean and healthy.
 Here are some tips to help!

 The first thing you should do is always clean your cow’s udders before milking.
 Cleaning a cow’s udders doesn’t have to be a complicated process, either.
-Some farmers just recommend using a clean cloth or paper towel and wiping them with a cleanser like Vetericyn Utility Spray–a safe and non-toxic alternative.
+Some farmers just recommend using a clean cloth or paper towel and wiping them with a cleanser like Vetericyn Utility Spray--a safe and non-toxic alternative.

 After rinsing your cow’s udders, make sure to dry them thoroughly and wash and disinfect your hands.
 Drying the udders helps reduce the risk of contaminated water leaking into the teat cups.